WHY does a particular Brand exist?

 It all starts with Culture Currency.

-While the insight makes the brand, and category relevant, it is important to be cognizant of the bigger socio-cultural movements and shifts because that is what makes the brand significant in the life of the consumer.
+While the insight makes the brand, and category relevant, it is important to be cognizant of the bigger socio-cultural movements and shifts because that is what makes the branding strategy significant in the life of the consumer.

 All brands solve a category problem, some better, faster, and more efficiently than others, but few brands transcend that and start becoming indispensable in the life of the consumer.
 Brands manage that when they are either culture or culture activists.